legendairy75/Portfolio/README.md

 ### error

 errpr presintation should be fixed eventualy, like rerouting viewers to the home page if they try to go anywhaere they are not alowed or rendering a 404 page if the page they are looking fore does not exist.

+### Routes

+The routes could be refactored for a more organized look & the functionality can be moved to a different file